Eat like you train: Periodised nutrition

 First, by eating sufficient carbohydrate before your toughest sessions, you’ll help maximise your performance in those sessions.

-“Essentially, certain low-intensity sessions are performed with low glycogen stores, and high-intensity sessions with high glycogen stores,” explains Dr James Morton, Team Sky’s head of nutrition and reader in Exercise Metabolism and Nutrition at Liverpool John Moores University.
+“Essentially, certain low-intensity sessions are performed with low glycogen stores, and high-intensity sessions with high glycogen stores,” explains Dr James Morton former head of nutrition at Team Sky, and now Director of Performance Solutions at Science in Sport.

 “The idea is that by restricting carbs around certain training sessions you can actually enhance training adaptations.
 This increases the number of mitochondria in muscles, improves your ability to burn fat for fuel and, potentially, increases metabolic flexibility [muscles’ ability to switch between burning fat and carbohydrate], as well as your body composition and performance.”